dpliakos/practical-utils-ateith/README.md

 # Practical utils for ateith students

 Let's be honest.
-The world is great, but could be better.
+The world is great, but it could be better.
 You can change the every day life of ATEITH students by solving those tiny little problems that appear every now and then.

 ## How:

-1.Go to `/src/app.js` create an onject with the `action` and `condition` function.
+1. Go to `/src/app.js` create an object with an `action` and a `condition` function.

 ```javascript